franciscoxavier04/pm-BIM/docs/use-cases/portfolio-management/README.md

 ![Multiple projects displayed in a Gantt charts view in OpenProject](openproject_use_case_portfolio_gantt_charts_view.png)

-You can configure this view using the button with the three dots at the upper right corner and select **Configure view**.
+You can configure this view using the button with the three dots in the upper right corner and select **Configure view**.
 Find out more about [Gantt charts configuration](../../user-guide/gantt-chart/#gantt-chart-configuration).

 ![Configure projects overview in Gantt charts module in OpenProject](openproject_use_case_portfolio_projects_overview_gantt_view_configure.png)